futureproofmusicschool/milestone-widget/reference/PLANGENERATORPROMPT10.md

 • Make milestone 1 a "quick-win" deliverable to build momentum, but don't mention the term "quick-win".
 • Match workload to weekly_hours (allocate ~4–6 hrs per goal).
 • Each milestone's goal should be based on the actual course final project or main assignment, personalized to the student's genre and musical preferences, and phrased as an outcome (e.g., "Be able to produce a 60-second techno demo using Ableton's core workflow").
 Research the actual course content and assignments to ensure accuracy.
+• SUBGOAL DIFFERENTIATION EXAMPLES:
+  - If course project: "Create a trap beat" → Student subgoal (for future bass producer): "Create a future bass drop using trap-inspired drum patterns"
+  - If course project: "Mix a provided rock song" → Student subgoal (for lo-fi producer): "Mix your own lo-fi track using parallel compression techniques from the course"
+  - If course project: "Design a lead synth patch" → Student subgoal (for ambient producer): "Design 3 evolving pad sounds for your ambient track using the synthesis methods taught"
 • Recommend each Futureproof course only once, using the Futureproof Active Courses1 tool's course title as the canonical label.
 Verify URLs from the tool first; if absent, use Course Database or futureproof_site_search.
 • CRITICAL: Maintain the exact course order from the Futureproof Active Courses1 tool.
 The sequence in which courses appear in the tool data MUST be preserved in your recommendations (you can skip courses, but cannot reorder them).
 • No references to other schools.